Datos-Online/AIWriterExtension/README.en.md

 2.  **Enter your API key:** In the settings dialog, enter your OpenAI API key.
 3.  **Adjust the parameters:** You can modify the AI model (default is `gpt-4o-mini`), the temperature (which controls the creativity of the response), and the maximum number of tokens (maximum length of the response).

+## Known Issues

+1. The user interface may become temporarily unresponsive while waiting for the API response.
+2. The original text formatting (such as bold, italics, or colors) is not preserved in the generated response, which is inserted as plain text.

 ## License

 This project is licensed under the Apache 2.0 License.